crystalsolenoid/QK-at-RC/index.md

 Let's see where this goes.

-{%- for entry in collections.navigation %}
+{%- for entry in collections.home %}
 * [{{ entry.data.title }}]({{ entry.page.url }})
 {%- endfor %}